UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 In a more complicated design, you would see many more additional signals, and most of the internal variables in your SystemVerilog RTL would have been compiled away; only top-level module ports, like `SW` and `LEDR` here, will be preserved.
 This means that during post-synthesis simulation you cannot reach inside your module to examine or toggle the internal signals, so your post-synthesis testbench can only do “black-box” testing.

+## GitHub submissions and autograding

+The last part of this tutorial is to make sure that you can push your modified Verilog to the GitHub repository in preparation for autograding.

+In the folder `lab0`, you will find a short Verilog file `lab0.sv`.
+Edit this file, uncomment the code describing the active-low synchronous reset.
+Simulate the design in ModelSim -- did you find any errors?
+If so, correct them.

+Finally, push your modified file back to GitHub before the lab deadline.

+At some point after the deadline, the TA will run the autograder and verify whether you modified the file correctly.
+When complete, the TA will push the autograder report back into your GitHub repository.

 ## Conclusion

 That's it for the tutorial!
-Now you know how to simulate your RTL design in Modelsim, synthesize it using Quartus, program it on your FPGA, and simulate the post-synthesis netlist.
+Now you know how to simulate your RTL design in ModelSim, synthesize it using Quartus, program it on your FPGA, and simulate the post-synthesis netlist.

 Good luck with the rest of the course!